WordPress/block-interactivity-experiments/Readme.md

 - [ ] Avoid using `wp` globals in the Frontend.
 - [ ] Avoid bundling unnecessary code (like the Save serializer or lodash) in the Frontend.
 - [ ] Bundle Preact compat instead of React in the Frontend (up for discussion).
-- [ ] Implement different hydration techniques
+- [ ] Implement different hydration techniques:
 	- [ ] Load
 	- [ ] Idle
 	- [ ] View
 	- [ ] Media
-- [ ] Change hydration technique based on block attributes
+- [ ] Change hydration technique based on block attributes.
+- [ ] Experiment ways to not hydrate the entire block, only the "client components".